victoreeckh/Renewable_Energy_notes/pages/PV physics.md

 					- generation recombination
 				- Near junction
 					- Minority carriers are swept over by the field near the junction
-				- This results in Gradient of minority carriers to the junction -
+				- This results in gradient of minority carriers to the junction -
 			-
 - #### Diode under illumination: quantitative